sgoings/job-descriptions/Deis-SDET.md

 You'll help build an information radiator that provides a visual representation of each component's current status, quality history, and runtime performance.
+Additionally, it will provide an overarching view of the health of all our systems.

 [aws]: http://aws.amazon.com/
 [azure]: https://azure.microsoft.com/en-us/